Real Irish Republican Army: Origins

 In July 1997, the Provisional IRA called a ceasefire.
 On 10 October 1997, a Provisional IRA General Army Convention was held in Falcarragh, County Donegal.
 At the convention, Provisional IRA Quartermaster General Michael McKevitt—also a member of the 12-person Provisional IRA Executive—denounced the leadership and called for an end to the group's ceasefire and to its participation in the Northern Ireland peace process.
 He was backed by his partner and fellow Executive member Bernadette Sands McKevitt.
 The two dissidents were outmanoeuvred by the leadership and were left isolated.
 The convention backed the pro-ceasefire line, and on 26 October McKevitt and Sands McKevitt resigned from the Executive along with other members.

 In November 1997, McKevitt and other dissidents held a meeting in a farmhouse in Oldcastle, County Meath, and a new organisation, styling itself Óglaigh na hÉireann, was formed.
 The organisation attracted disaffected Provisional IRA members from the republican stronghold of South Armagh, as well as Dublin, Belfast, Limerick, Tipperary, County Louth, County Tyrone and County Monaghan.

 The name "Real IRA" entered common usage when in early 1998 members set up a roadblock in Jonesborough, County Armagh, and told motorists "We're from the IRA.
 The real IRA".
+By the summer of 1998, the organisation was estimated to number around 90 members, of whom approximately 30 were on active service at any one time.

 Objectives

-The RIRA's objective is a united Ireland by forcing the end of British sovereignty over Northern Ireland through the use of physical force.
-The organisation rejects the Mitchell Principles and the Good Friday Agreement, comparing the latter to the 1921 Anglo-Irish Treaty which resulted in the partition of Ireland.
-The organisation aims to uphold an uncompromising form of Irish republicanism and opposes any political settlement that falls short of Irish unity and independence.
+The RIRA's objective was a united Ireland by forcing the end of British sovereignty over Northern Ireland through the use of physical force.
+The organisation rejected the Mitchell Principles and the Good Friday Agreement, comparing the latter to the 1921 Anglo-Irish Treaty which resulted in the partition of Ireland.
+The organisation aimed to uphold an uncompromising form of Irish republicanism and opposed any political settlement that falls short of Irish unity and independence.

 Bernadette Sands McKevitt, sister of hunger striker Bobby Sands and a founder of the RIRA's political wing, the 32 County Sovereignty Movement, said in an interview that her brother "did not die for cross-border bodies with executive powers.
 He did not die for nationalists to be equal British citizens within the Northern Ireland state".
 The RIRA adopted a tactic of bombing town centres to damage the economic infrastructure of Northern Ireland.
-The organisation also attacks members of the security forces using land mines, home-made mortars and car bombs, and has also targeted England using incendiary devices and car bombs to "spread terror and disruption".
+The organisation also attacked members of the security forces using land mines, home-made mortars and car bombs, and had also targeted England using incendiary devices and car bombs to "spread terror and disruption".